-monday reviews is our latest blog series where we provide the facts about different project management free software-no BS and no hyperbole needed.
+monday reviews is our latest blog series where we provide the facts about different project management free software.
 Keep scrolling for our analysis and to learn more about all the project management tools out there.
 Enjoy! 😊

 We’re quickly approaching a brand new year, and a lot has changed.